Door Entry Systems

 Non-Domestic / Commercial Premises – your legal responsibility

 Many admin staff in small businesses often work alone.
-A simple door entry system with a camera or simple CCTV system, which enables staff to buzz people through the door after scrutiny, will ensure that your staff know who they are letting in, and critically, that people do not enter the premises when the staff are not at their desk.
+A door entry system with a camera allows staff to monitor who they are letting into the building, and prevents people from entering without supervision.
 In conjunction with a panic button if things go wrong, your staff and premises will be better protected from undesirable people.
 The CCTV will usually deter anyone up to no good.

 Semi-Domestic premises like B&Bs